top of page

 Rhombic Farm KØUO: Home to the World's Largest amateur radio (ham), High Frequency (HF) Wire Antennas

-View from the top of a 195 foot tower showing the antennas, that cover many acres
+View from the top of a 195 foot tower showing the antennas, that cover many acres and the 4KS Walz public Airport at Kiowa, KS.

 miles of antennas for ham radio